Banzai Services Agreement

 Each party agrees that its obligations provided in this Section 5 are necessary and reasonable to protect the other party and its business.
 Recipient agrees that any breach of this Agreement may cause Discloser to suffer irreparable harm for which monetary damages would be inadequate compensation, and that Discloser will be entitled to seek an injunction or other equitable relief with respect to any actual or threatened breach, in addition to any other remedy.

-- Banzai Platform.
-Banzai platform is a cloud software platform that allows Banzai clients to view generated event registrations, manage upcoming event campaigns, track contact interaction history, and view event campaign reports.
+10. Banzai Platform.
+Banzai Platform is a cloud software platform.
+Service Provider will provide Customer with access to Banzai Platform to view event registrations generated by Service Provider, manage upcoming event campaigns, track contact interaction history, generate new SOWs, and view event campaign reports.

-- Service Level Agreement.
-Prior to the launch of any campaign subject to this SOW, Company and Service Provider will mutually agree in writing (including by email, or via the Banzai event management software application) on a registration goal (the “Goal”) for such campaign, taking into account time frame, list size, list quality, geography, and other factors that may vary between campaigns.
-If Services Provider fails to meet 75% of the Goal for a particular event, Service Provider will give the Company a registration credit as compensation, with the number of registration credits calculated based on the proportional miss of the Goal (expressed as a fraction) multiplied by the usage fees.
-For example, if the Goal for the campaign is 30 registrations, and the Service Provider obtains 20 registrations (i.e., a miss of 10 registrations), Service Provider would credit 33% (10 registration credits) to the Company’s account, to be used for a future campaign.
-Each registration credit will be redeemable by the Company for 1 registration in a future campaign performed by Service Provider.
+11. Service Level Agreement.
+Prior to the launch of any campaign subject to this Master Services Agreement, Client and Provider will mutually agree in writing (including by email, or via the Banzai platform software application) on a registration goal (the “Goal”) for such campaign, taking into account time frame, list size, list quality, geography, and other factors that may vary between campaigns.
+If Provider delivers fewer than 75% of the registrations specified in the Goal for a given campaign, Provider will issue Client one or more registration credits as compensation, with the number of such credits calculated based on the proportional miss of the Goal (expressed as a fraction) multiplied by the usage fees.
+For example, if the Goal for the campaign is 30 registrations, and the Service Provider obtains 20 registrations (i.e., a shortfall of 10 registrations), Provider would issue Client 10 registration credits.
+Each registration credit will be redeemable by the Client for one (1) registration in a future campaign performed by Provider.